Syrian army batters parts of Damascus, 47 killed

 "My instinct is to say please, let's see if we can solve this problem without external military intervention."

-(Additional reporting Steve Gutterman in Moscow, Nazih Siddiq in Tripoli, Terhi Kinnunen in Helsinki, John Irish in Paris, Louis Charbonneau and Michelle Nichols in New York and Mariam Karouny and Tom Perry in Beirut; Writing by Tom Perry; Editing by Andrew Osborn and Robin Pomeroy)
+(Additional reporting by Steve Gutterman in Moscow, Nazih Siddiq in Tripoli, Terhi Kinnunen in Helsinki, John Irish in Paris, Louis Charbonneau and Michelle Nichols in New York, Margaret Chadbourn in Washington, and Mariam Karouny and Tom Perry in Beirut; Writing by Tom Perry; Editing by Andrew Osborn, Robin Pomeroy and Peter Cooney)